wandrewkeech/gulp-pugitude/README.md

 and a wiki perhaps?

 ##Installation
-Cloning this repo is probably not the best idea (so you don't need to disentangle your project from this one).
+Cloning this repo is probably ~~not~~ the best idea ~~(so you don't need to disentangle your project from this one)~~, because I'm a scrub who can't package npm modules yet.
 First install NodeJS (I suggest with a tool like the wonderful https://github.com/creationix/nvm ).
-Then create a project directory, and use npm to install:
+Then create a project directory, and use git to install:

-    $ npm install gulp-pugitude
+    $ git clone git@github.com:wandrewkeech/gulp-pugitude

 ##Useage
 Generating the demo content is done with a straight-forward